-Now, the words “Seafood City” are spoken of among Filipino-Americans in the same breath as words such as “community”.
+Now, the words “Seafood City” are spoken of among Filipinos in North America in the same breath as words such as “ home” and “community”.
+It has spread “True Filipino Goodness” in all the communities it is serving.
 Above all, the most meaningful reason that people come to Seafood City is simply that: it’s good to be home.

 Where does great value come from?

 We buy direct from suppliers whenever possible, we bargain hard to get the best price, and then pass the savings on to you.

 If an item doesn’t pull its weight in our stores, it goes away to gangway for something else.

 We buy in volume and contract early to get the best prices.

 Most grocers charge their suppliers fees for putting an item on the shelf.
 This results in higher prices… so we don’t do it.